kostichs/comp_description/docs/DEPLOYMENT_GUIDE.md

 dist/
 build/
 *.log
-output/ # Данные сессий не должны попадать в образ
+output/ # Data sessions should not be included in the image

-# Виртуальные окружения
+# Virtual environments
 .venv/
 venv/
 env/

-# IDE / Редакторы
+# IDE / Editors
 .vscode/
 .idea/
 *.suo